Updated June 2021

 When leaving home, there might be times when you can’t maintain 1.5 metres distance from other people and wear a cloth mask, and times when you can maintain the distance and don’t need to wear a cloth mask.
 For instance, you might take crowded public transport to and from work, but at work be able to maintain appropriate distancing.
 Don’t reuse the same cloth mask to go home that you used earlier on the same trip to go to work.
 Put each used cloth mask into a zip lock bag to be taken home for washing.
 For each new situation put on a clean cloth mask.

 Carry a paper bag or zip lock bag with you to carry clean masks and keep them clean.

 Single use masks are for single-use only and should be disposed of responsibly in the rubbish bin.

 Has Drake provided worker permits?

-Government implemented worker permits are no longer required, however there are Border permits and declarations that may/will be required to legally cross borders or enter another state.
+Government implemented worker permits can be required in a COVID outbreak.
 It is recommended to remain updated on the government rules and restrictions.